kal1s/about/README.md

 # Who is kal1s?

-# ... read this testimony and find out for your self ...
+# Read this Testimony and find more information about me.